 The department houses a chapter of Phi Alpha Theta, the national history honor society.
 Admission is open to all students who meet the basic criteria for admission: an overall B+ average (3.33) and a 3.5 average in history with at least four courses completed.

 Each year, the faculty moderator of the Phi Alpha Theta chapter reviews the transcripts of junior and senior majors and invites students who qualify to join the society.
 There is a small admission charge, payable to the national organization.
 The Boston College chapter holds an annual induction ceremony for new members and elects officers who collaborate with the faculty moderator to organize various other activities.
 The chapter also confers an annual award for excellence in teaching to a member of the history faculty.

 Sometimes students' transcripts fail to reflect their eligibility for Phi Alpha Theta (for example, because foreign study has temporarily given them an incomplete transcript), so seniors interested in joining might wish to contact the moderator by November 1.
-The current moderator is Prof. Sellers-Garcia.
+The current moderator is Prof. Oh.
 For additional information on the history major, please click on the specific topics listed on the left.